higherkindness/mu-haskell/docs/docs/intro-graphql.md

 }
 ```

-This simple schema defines **three types: a book, an author, and a query**.
+This schema defines **three types: a book, an author, and a query**.
 All GraphQL APIs have a query type which defines all the possible queries you can ask.
-In our case, we have a query asking for all the authors in the library and another one for all the books, simple. 📚
+In our case, we have a query asking for all the authors in the library and another one for all the books. 📚 The exclamation marks all over the place (`!`) in GraphQL mean that the data is required to be returned, removing those would result in a `Maybe type` in Haskell! 😉

 ## Implementing the GraphQL Server